 - ❌ They may recommend specific clinics in exchange for kickbacks.

-- ❌ Prices are opaque, making it hard to know the real market rates.
+- ❌ Prices are opaque, making it hard to know the real market rate.

 - ❌ It’s very difficult to track post-treatment issues.